Best Practices for Preventing Accidental Data Leakage

 For more information on how to set up a limit on the search scope for a particular Security Role, visit the following KB article:

-Using Security Roles to Specify Specific Area Where Groups Can be Created or Have a Fixed and Hidden Path.
+Using Security Roles to Specify Specific Area Where Groups Can Be Created or Have a Fixed and Hidden Path

 In Netwrix Directory Manager, you can apply policies to security roles so that role members use Netwrix Directory Manager in keeping with the policy restrictions.
 Netwrix Directory Manager’s New Object policy enables you to restrict role members to create new groups in a specific OU only.